Smit2896/SQL/README.md

 # SQL
 Documenting my SQL Journey in this repository.

 It contains following:

-solutions to all the problems I have solved, books that I read, and interesting topics I found.
+* Solutions to all the problems I have solved
+* Books that I read
+* Interesting topics I found
+* Some SQL Memes